DHTMLX/gantt-docs/data/desktop/milestones.md

 ## API overview

-There is an event that can be used to control the process of display of rollup tasks on their parent projects:
+There is an event that can be used to control the visibility of rollup tasks on their parent projects:

 - api/gantt_onbeforerolluptaskdisplay_event.md